Humber motorcycles: History

 At the 1910 Olympia Show Humber continued with the 3.5HP model, but added a 2HP lightweight model.
 This had a single cylinder upright engine of 60mm bore and 70mm stroke (198cc).
 It was offered with an optional Armstrong 3-speed epicyclic gear, and had variable belt pulleys as well.

-By the 1911 Olympia show a further model had been added, a 2.75hp 45 degree V-twin, with bore and stroke of 60mm (340cc), the engine being identical to that of the Humber that competed and won the 1911 Junior TT.
+By the 1911 Olympia show a further model had been added, a 2.75 hp 45 degree V-twin, with bore and stroke of 60mm (340cc), the engine being identical to that of the Humber that competed and won the 1911 Junior TT.
 A 3-speed Armstrong epicyclic hub gear was optional.
-The fact that the stroke was as short as the bore (a so called square engine when the norm was to have a longer stroke) was quite revolutionary.
+The fact that the stroke was as short as the bore (a so-called square engine when the norm was to have a longer stroke) was quite revolutionary.
 The same model range were exhibited at the 1912 show with only minor modifications.
 However at the 1913 show the 3.5HP was offered in both water-cooled and air-cooled forms, the water-cooled version stated to being more suited for sidecar work.

 In 1913 Humber released details of a novel prototype motorcycle fitted with a unique engine in the form of an air-cooled in-line 6HP flat twin, but instead of a single rear cylinder it had two smaller cylinders with a common combustion chamber.
 It didn't go into production and wasn't shown at the Olympia show that year, but at the 1914 show Humber revealed that this prototype had evolved into a conventional 6HP water-cooled opposed twin with the cylinders in-line with the frame.
 The new machine came complete with a 3-speed gearbox, and a fully enclosed rear chain drive.
 At the same time they also offered a water-cooled version of their 3.5HP single intended for sidecar work.

 Production of motorcycles ceased during WW1 and in a statement after the armistice they stated that it is not expected that more than one motorcycle will be marketed when they are able to devote more time to civil business, which would most likely be the 3.5HP air-cooled flat twin.
 They stuck to their promise, and the air-cooled 3.5HP in-line flat twin was the first motorcycle produced, and at the Olympia Show in November 1919 they released the more powerful 4HP (600cc) version.

 The flat twin was the sole model until 1923, and while principally aimed at the sidecar market, a sports version with aluminium pistons was marketed as a solo, however in 1923 they launched a 350cc side valve single, and in 1927 the overhead valve (OHV) and overhead camshaft (OHC) versions of the same machine.
 The flat-twin was withdrawn fairly soon after the 350cc single was introduced in 1923.
 Production continued until 1930, after which Humber focussed on car production.